Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/cache.md

 ## Caching strategies

-Shopify provides recommended caching strategies to ease the process of determining what cache control header to set.
+Hydrogen includes recommended caching strategies to help you determine which cache control header to set.

 Example usage: